You Can Make History (Young Again): Release

 The song was released as a cassette single, charting at number four on the Billboard Adult Contemporary chart and number 70 on the main Hot 100 chart.
 It also reached number 19 in Canada.

 Approximately a year after its release, the song was first released internationally when it was included as the B-side of the worldwide number-one "Something About the Way You Look Tonight"/"Candle in the Wind 1997" single, both of which were dedicated to John's friends who had died that year: Gianni Versace and Diana, Princess of Wales respectively.

 Critical reception

-Larry Flick from Billboard wrote, "As the legendary tunesmith's more recent material goes, this is among his strongest efforts in years, with its softly shuffling rhythms, caressing strings, and cozy words.
+Larry Flick from Billboard magazine wrote, "As the legendary tunesmith's more recent material goes, this is among his strongest efforts in years, with its softly shuffling rhythms, caressing strings, and cozy words.
 Longtime fans may occasionally wince at its sugary content, but this ultimately appealing and memorable single is perfectly suited to the current top 40 and AC radio climate.
 In fact, this bit of "history" will wash over both formats like a cool, refreshing breeze.
 Proof that context is everything."